 E-GBM is a balanced allocation between stocks, bonds, and other assets.
 It is a general-purpose model suitable for most investors.
 At the end of 2021, we merged E-GBM with our Enhanced Global Equities Momentum (E-GEM) model.

 Dual Momentum Fixed Income (DMFI)

-Here is the proprietary models’ performance compared to the public GEM model and a 60/40 balanced stock/bond portfolio.
-January 1970 is our starting date since that is as far back as reliable data goes for some of the assets used.
+Here is the performance of our Enhanced Global Balanced Momentum (E-GBM) model compared to our public GEM model, a 60/40 balanced stock/bond portfolio, and the S&P 500 index.
+January 1970 is the starting date since that is as far back as reliable data goes for some of the assets used.

-|% of Up Months||73||75||82||69||63|
+|% of Up Months||74||68||64||63|